g41797/matryoshka-io/kitchen/docs/patterns/slot-and-polynode.md

 Why.

-- Sender no longer owns the object.
+- Sender no longer owns the item.
 - Cleanup code becomes naturally safe.
 - Transfer pre-empts cleanup: a later `defer` sees null and does nothing.